GeorginaCarlisle/take-control-frontend-app/README.md

 ![Screenshot showing how the main planning page will look](documentation/planning/wireframes/plan-page.png)

+Differences between planning and live project:

+- The functionality to activate and pause goals will be implemented in future.

 #### Focus page

 The focus page is accessed through the plan page and includes a number of components, all of which can be rendered in create, view, or edit modes.
 Three wireframes have been included to show these different variations.